TonyNTAHE/simple_shell/README.md

-# A simple shell
+# A simple Unix Interpreter

 ## Description

-A recreation of a shell that takes user input (commands with arguments) and outputs accordingly.
+This is a simple Unix interpreter that takes command from user and execute them..

 Basic loop of a shell: